Diploma in Therapeutic Counselling Level 4 CPCAB

 - Entry Requirements

-You must have obtained both CPCAB qualifications: Level 2 Certificate in Counselling Skills and Level 3 Certificate in Counselling Studies, or their equivalent and be at least 19 years of age.
+You must have obtained both CPCAB qualifications: Level 2 Certificate in Counselling Skills and Level 3 Certificate in Counselling Studies, or their equivalent with previous 90 hours of counselling skills training.
+All applicants must be at least 19 years of age.

 You will also be required to submit a 1000 word statement discussing your reasons for applying to this course along with a recent academic reference.
 Furthermore, you will also need to have an interview to assess your eligibility which will include a group activity.